Who Was the First to Climb Everest?

 The Historical Context and Early Everest Expeditions

-Before delving into the achievement of Hillary and Tenzing, it is important to understand the historical background that led to the first expeditions on Mount Everest.
-Western interest in the high peaks of the Himalayas began in the 19th century, when European explorers and geographers started measuring and mapping these unknown mountains.
-The Great Trigonometric Survey, an ambitious mapping project of the Indian subcontinent, was the first to establish that Mount Everest was the tallest mountain in the world.
-Initially named "Peak XV," it was later renamed "Everest" in honor of George Everest, a leading British geographer involved in the project.
+Before celebrating the triumph of Hillary and Tenzing, it is essential to understand the historical backdrop that set the stage for the first Everest expeditions.
+Western fascination with the towering peaks of the Himalayas began in the 19th century, as European explorers and geographers undertook the daunting task of mapping and measuring these remote, largely unknown mountains.
+Central to this effort was the Great Trigonometric Survey, an ambitious project across the Indian subcontinent, which ultimately established that Mount Everest was the tallest mountain on Earth.
+Initially designated “Peak XV,” the mountain was later renamed Everest in honor of Sir George Everest, the distinguished British surveyor whose work had laid the foundation for its discovery.

 The 1953 Expedition: Edmund Hillary and Tenzing Norgay

-The expedition set out in early 1953, aiming to take advantage of the brief weather window in May, when conditions become slightly more favorable for a summit attempt.
-After weeks of acclimatization, preparing camps, and transporting equipment, Hillary and Tenzing were selected for the final ascent.
-On May 29, 1953, at 11:30 a.m., the two climbers reached the summit of Mount Everest, becoming the first humans in history to achieve this monumental feat.
+The team set out in early 1953, carefully timing their effort to coincide with the brief weather window in May, when conditions offered the best chance for a successful ascent.
+After weeks of painstaking acclimatization, establishing camps, and ferrying supplies through treacherous terrain, Hillary and Tenzing were chosen for the historic final push.
+On the morning of May 29, 1953, at 11:30 a.m., the two climbers stood atop Mount Everest, gazing out over the world from 8,848 meters above sea level.
+In that moment, they became the first humans in recorded history to reach the planet’s highest point, achieving a triumph that would forever change the story of mountaineering.

 Who Was the First to Climb Everest?
 Edmund Hillary and Tenzing Norgay